Written by Tara Lonergan, an expat living in Zadar, Croatia, who visits Osijek a few times a year.

 Starčević was a Croatian politician and writer whose works are considered the foundations of Croatian nationalism.
-Within the square, you can find Hotel Central as well as the Prandua-Normann Palace which is the seat of government of the Osijek-Baranja County.
+Within the square, you can find Hotel Central and the Prandua-Normann Palace, which is the seat of the government of Osijek-Baranja County.
 There are also numerous shops and cafes within the square as well on the streets that lead from it.

 Next to the square, you will find the Church of St. Peter and St. Paul.
-It is one of the city’s landmarks standing at 94 meters tall, making it the tallest building in Croatia outside the capital of Zagreb.
+It is one of the city’s landmarks, standing at 94 meters tall, making it one of the tallest buildings in Croatia outside the capital, Zagreb.

 The church is beautifully built with a neo-gothic architectural design and decorated with stained glass windows.
 During the Croatian War of Independence in 1991, the church was heavily damaged but since has been restored to its original design.

 It is the center of administrative, educational, and cultural life for the city as well as the whole region.
-Here you can also find the Habsburg star fort that was built by military back in 1687 after the defeat of the Ottoman forces.
-Most of the walls have been taken down but the tower still stands on top of the hill letting it be seen from the Drava River.
-The fort interior is now Osijek’s nightlife center with numerous bars and restaurants in the surrounding area.
+Here you can also find the Habsburg star fort that was built by the military back in 1687 after the defeat of the Ottoman forces.
+Most of the walls have been taken down, but the tower still stands on top of the hill, letting it be seen from the Drava River.
+The fort interior is now Osijek’s nightlife center, with numerous bars and restaurants in the surrounding area.

-Along the banks of the Drava River are long stretches of pavement on both sides perfect for walking and and of my favorite things to do in Osijek – bike riding.
+Along the banks of the Drava River are long stretches of pavement on both sides, perfect for walking and of my favorite things to do in Osijek – bike riding.

-Local Tip: For a family-friendly activity, look for the Osijek Zoo and Aquarium located across the bridge, opposite from the city, along the river.
-It is the biggest zoo in Croatia with animals such as giraffes, camels, and even panthers.
+Local Tip: For a family-friendly activity, look for the Osijek Zoo and Aquarium located across the bridge, opposite the city, along the river.
+It is the biggest zoo in Croatia, with animals such as giraffes, camels, and even panthers.

 Osijek has 17 parks that cover 394,000 square meters.
 The biggest and most popular of them is Kopački Rit, which is the largest and one of the best-preserved wetlands in Europe.

 Being designated as a zoological reserve, you can find 260 different species of birds, 40 species of fish, and over 140 different kinds of plants.
-Hunting is not permitted inside the park, but with a license is allowed outside the park boundaries.
+Hunting is not permitted inside the park, but it is allowed outside the park boundaries with a license.

-There are guided tours available that can take you by boat, horses, bikes or by foot.
+There are guided tours available that can take you by boat, horses, bikes, or on foot.
 The wooden trails throughout the park make it a picturesque location for photography lovers.

 Traditional local dishes consist of river fish, Kulen (sausage), čvarci (fried meat bites), slanina (bacon), and fiš paprikaš (fish soup made with vegetables and paprika, usually spicy).